1 Samuel 22: Massacre of the priests of Nob (22:6–23)

-The sequel narrative to David's visit to Nob opened with Saul sitting in council at Gibeah (cf. 14:2) accusing the members of his own tribe ('you Benjaminites') of conspiracy and of not disclosing to him the pact between David and Jonathan (verse 8); therefore immediately isolated himself from his own clan.
-Doeg the Edomite, the 'chief of the shepherds' in 1 Samuel 21:7, now was titled 'in charge of Saul's servants' (KJV: "set over the servants of Saul"), reported Ahimelech's assistance to David by giving him bread and Goliath's sword.
-Ahimelech, who was called to come before Saul, protested his innocence by claiming that he only treated David as Saul's obedient servant and son-in-law without knowledge a change in David's status.
-No matter what, Saul commanded his servants to kill the priests, but they refused to obey, so Saul commanded Doeg, who being an Edomite dared to execute the entire priesthood of Nob and commit blood revenge on the whole city (verse 19).
-One priest, Abiathar son of Ahimelech son of Ahitub, escaped and attached himself to David, thereby fulfilling the prophecy of 2:27–36, as well as securing for David the service of a priest with ephod (including "Urim and Thummim"; cf. 1 Samuel 23:9–12).
-The priest Abiathar remained with him as high priest until he was eventually banished by Solomon (1 Kings 2:26–27).
-In the end this narrative contrasts Saul, whose act of reprisal had lost for him the service of a priesthood, and David, who had access to YHWH through the only priest left.
+The sequel narrative to David's visit to Nob opens with Saul sitting in council at Gibeah accusing the members of his own tribe, the Benjaminites, (Note: ^{6}When Saul heard that David and the men with him had been located—Saul was then in Gibeah, sitting under the tamarisk tree on the height, spear in hand, with all his courtiers in attendance upon him. ^{7}Saul said to the courtiers standing about him, "Listen, Benjaminites!
+Will the son of Jesse give fields and vineyards to every one of you?
+And will he make all of you captains of thousands or captains of hundreds?") of conspiracy and of not disclosing to him the pact between David and Jonathan (verse 8).
+He therefore immediately isolates himself from his tribe.
+Doeg the Edomite, the "chief of the shepherds" in 1 Samuel 21:7, who is now titled "in charge of Saul's servants", reports that Ahimelech aided David by giving him bread and Goliath's sword.
+Ahimelech, who was called to come before Saul, protests his innocence by claiming that he had treated David as Saul's obedient servant and son-in-law without knowledge of a change in David's status.
+Saul commands his servants to kill the priests, but they refuse to obey; Saul then commands Doeg, who, being an Edomite, executes the entire priesthood of Nob and commits blood revenge on the whole city (verse 19).
+One priest, Abiathar, son of Ahimelech, son of Ahitub, escapes and attaches himself to David, thereby fulfilling the prophecy of 2:27–36, as well as securing for David the service of a priest with the ephod (1 Samuel 23:9–12).
+The priest Abiathar remained with him as High Priest of Israel until he was eventually banished by Solomon (1 Kings 2:26–27).
+In the end, this narrative contrasts Saul, whose act of reprisal had cost him service of the priesthood, with David, who had access to YHWH through the only priest left.

 Verses 9–10

-^{9}Then answered Doeg the Edomite, who was set over the servants of Saul, and said, “I saw the son of Jesse going to Nob, to Ahimelech the son of Ahitub. ^{10}And he inquired of the Lord for him, gave him provisions, and gave him the sword of Goliath the Philistine.”
+^{9}Then answered Doeg the Edomite, who was set over the servants of Saul, and said, "I saw the son of Jesse going to Nob, to Ahimelech the son of Ahitub. ^{10}And he inquired of the for him, gave him provisions, and gave him the sword of Goliath the Philistine."

-The reference to Doeg the Edomite in 1 Samuel 21:7 becomes meaningful in this part of narrative, which may add to the long-standing animosity between Israel and Edom (Genesis 25:25, 30; Numbers 20:1–21; Judges 3:7-11).
+The reference to Doeg the Edomite in 1 Samuel 21:7 becomes meaningful in this part of the narrative, which may add to the long-standing animosity between Israel and Edom.